Table of Contents

 b) Delays can cause cost overruns and missed opportunities

-c) Effective time management keeps the project aligned with stakeholders' expectations
+c) Effective Time Management keeps the project aligned with stakeholders' expectations

 How Does the Triple Constraint Work?